department-of-veterans-affairs/vets-website/content/pages/health-care/apply.md

 ##### In person

 Go to your nearest VA medical center or clinic.
-Bring VA Form 10-10EZ with you.<br />
+Bring an Application for Health Benefits (VA Form 10-10EZ) with you.<br />
 [Find a VA medical center or clinic near you](/facilities/).<br />
 [Download VA Form 10-10EZ](http://www.va.gov/vaforms/medical/pdf/1010EZ-fillable.pdf)